Medical and Dental Recruitment and Selection (MDRS) Complaints Policy and Procedures

 Following review of the submission, the recruitment team will contact you within a further five working days to confirm whether sufficient new evidence has been provided to allow a review of the decision to take place.

-If your request for review can be considered, a case statement will be prepared or review by a senior manager within the recruitment team, unconnected with the initial handling and investigation of the complaint.
+If your request for review can be considered, a case statement will be prepared for review by a senior manager within the recruitment team, unconnected with the initial handling and investigation of the complaint.

 A senior manager will consider your request for a review and the case statement that has been prepared and respond to you with the reasons for either upholding or rejecting your review.